-"Factor Allocation, Informality and Transit Improvements: Evidence from Mexico City" JMP [Download PDF]
+"Spatial Misallocation, Informality and Transit Improvements: Evidence from Mexico City" [Download PDF]

 "Measuring Imperfect Competition in Product and Labor Markets.
-An Empirical Analysis using Firm-level Production Data" (with Darío Tortarolo) [Download PDF] [Slides] (New version with exchange rate shocks coming soon)
+An Empirical Analysis using Firm-level Production Data" [Download PDF] [Slides] (with Darío Tortarolo) (New version coming soon)

 We disentangle the extent of imperfect competition in product and labor markets using plant-level data.
 We derive a formula for the ratio between markups and markdowns assuming cost-minimizing firms that face upward-sloping labor supply and downward-sloping product demand curves.
 We then separate this combined measure of market power by estimating firm-level labor supply elasticities instrumenting wages with intermediate inputs.
 Our results suggest that both markets exhibit imperfect competition, but the variation is mainly driven by markups.
 Additionally, we estimate the relative gains of removing market power dispersion on allocative efficiency, finding that markups are more important on TFP than markdowns.